Access to justice: United States

 The current largest initiative to solve the Access to Justice issue in the United States is the Legal Services Corporation (LSC).
 The LSC is a non-profit funded by Congress.
 Currently, the LSC spans around 800 offices around the country and funds 130 independent non-profits.
 Typically, legal aid organizations can use LSC funds only to serve the legal needs of people with household incomes at or below 125% of the federal poverty level.
 Based on LSC's latest justice gap report in 2022, around 50 million people have household incomes below 125% of the poverty threshold.

 Because the traditional model for delivery services demanded all legal work to be done in a bespoke manner the supply of legal services is generally inelastic.
 Households that are ineligible for legal aid but are not able to easily afford bespoke legal services are effectively underserved by the traditional model.
 A report by the American Bar Association Standing Committee on the Delivery of Legal Services found that "among moderate-income households, 39% used the legal system to attempt resolution of their legal problems, 23% attempted resolution without legal help, and 26% took no action."
 Relatedly, the LSC has also found that low-income Americans in 2022 did not receive any legal help or enough legal help for 92% of the problems that substantially impacted them in the past year.

 Limited Legal Assistance

-Unfortunately due to the lack of funding most legal nonprofits have to turn more clients away than they take in for direct legal representation.
+Due to the lack of funding, most legal nonprofits have to turn more clients away than they take in for direct legal representation.
 So, a cost effective way of providing legal assistance is through limited legal assistance.
 This can range from help from a trained non-lawyer with court documents such as a paralegal, a self help center in a courthouse, or a phone call with an attorney giving you advice over your situation.
 It enables non-profits to help more people, while also remedying the issue of limited funds.